Rob Van Dam: The Invasion (2001)

-Intercontinental Champion (2001–2002)
+Intercontinental Champion and Championship Unifications (2001–2002)

-Van Dam became a face, but lost the Hardcore Championship to The Undertaker at Vengeance.
-He then entered into a rivalry with William Regal over Regal's Intercontinental Championship.
-On the February 25 episode of Raw, Van Dam defeated Lance Storm and Big Show in a triple threat match to become the #1 contender to the Intercontinental Championship.
-At WrestleMania X8, Van Dam faced Regal for the Intercontinental Championship and won the match after he hit Regal with a Five-Star Frog Splash.
+Van Dam became a face, but lost the Hardcore Championship to The Undertaker at Vengeance on December 9.
+Van Dam then entered into a rivalry with William Regal over Regal's WWF Intercontinental Championship.
+On the February 25, 2002 episode of Raw, Van Dam defeated Lance Storm and Big Show in a triple threat match to become the #1 contender to the Intercontinental Championship.
+At WrestleMania X8 on March 17, Van Dam faced Regal for the Intercontinental Championship and won the match after he hit Regal with a Five-Star Frog Splash.

-When the WWF was divided into two "brands", Raw and SmackDown! in 2002, Van Dam was drafted to the Raw brand as the fourth pick.
+When the WWF was divided into two "brands", Raw and SmackDown! in 2002, Van Dam was drafted to the Raw brand as the fourth pick, thus bringing the Intercontinental Championship to Raw.
 On the April 1 episode of Raw, after Van Dam defended his title successfully against Booker T, Eddie Guerrero returned to the WWF and attacked Van Dam.
-He started a feud with Guerrero over the Intercontinental title.
-At Backlash, Van Dam lost the Intercontinental Championship to Guerrero.
-At Insurrextion, Van Dam and Guerrero had a rematch for the Intercontinental Championship.
+Van Dam started a feud with Guerrero over the Intercontinental Championship.
+At Backlash on April 21, Van Dam lost the Intercontinental Championship to Guerrero.
+At Insurrextion on May 4, Van Dam and Guerrero had a rematch for the Intercontinental Championship.
 Guerrero was disqualified after hitting the referee with the Intercontinental Championship; as a result, Van Dam won the match but not the title because a title cannot change hands by disqualification.
-At Judgment Day, Van Dam failed to win the Intercontinental title in another rematch.
-The following night he defeated The Undertaker for the WWE Undisputed Championship but Raw owner Ric Flair restarted the match (due to The Undertaker's foot being on the bottom rope), which Van Dam then lost negating the title win.
+At Judgment Day on May 19, Van Dam failed to win the Intercontinental Championship from Guerrero in another rematch.
+The following night on Raw, Van Dam defeated The Undertaker for the WWE Undisputed Championship but Raw owner Ric Flair restarted the match (due to The Undertaker's foot being on the bottom rope), which Van Dam then lost negating the title win.
 On the May 27 episode of Raw, Van Dam defeated Guerrero in a ladder match for his second Intercontinental Championship.